 In 2000, Wigderson moved with his wife Doreen to Waukesha, WI.
 He lives there with his wife, his children and his dogs.
 His interests include history, Shakespeare, music of almost all kinds, and classic movies.
 In 1992 Wigderson converted to Catholicism.

-From Daily Takes, a blog written by Brian Fraley, currently with the MacIver Institute, December 3rd, 2007.
+From a Daily Takes blog post by Brian Fraley, written on December 3rd, 2007.
 Most of it is still relevant.

 December 3rd, 2007

 James, his wife and two children live in the City of Waukesha.
 He’s lived in Southeastern Wisconsin his entire life but somehow is not a Packers’ fan.
 He grew up on the northwest side of Milwaukee and has ventured as far as the east side, Wauwatosa, Brown Deer, and Franklin.

 He coyly states that he works for a large corporation and proudly notes he writes a small column for the Waukesha Freeman.
 A film buff, his favorite movie is Casablanca.
 A lover of classic rock, if not a classic lover, Wiggy tries his best to be classy.
 He’s been a season ticket holder of the Florentine Opera and the Milwaukee Ballet, as well as the Milwaukee Brewers.

 He’ll be the first to admit his wife is the classy one.
 She’s a former member of the Milwaukee Symphony Chorus, after all.
 She’s clearly destined for some holy recognition for putting up with his love of the Dallas Cowboys (she’s normal, she’s a Packers fan).
 The Wigdersons watch very little television, but when they do it’s mostly Sopranos reruns, Project Runway, Ghost Hunters and Seinfeld reruns.